How WEIRD is Usable Privacy and Security Research? (Extended Version): Introduction

 Usable privacy and security (UPS) research focuses on the perspective of those who use technology (i.e., humans), which has not been addressed in conventional security research.
-It contributes to solving security and privacy issues that arise in the gap between social requirements and technical feasibility, i.e., \textit{social-technical gap}~\cite{10.1207/S15327051HCI1523_5} in terms of security and privacy.
-The UPS field has accumulated appropriately a quarter of a century of research history.
+It contributes to solving security and privacy issues that arise in the gap between social requirements and technical feasibility, i.e., \textit{social-technical gap}~\cite{10.1207/S15327051HCI1523_5}.
+The UPS field has accumulated approximately a quarter of a century of research history.
 UPS papers have been published in various conferences and journals both inside and outside the field of security and privacy, and the number of published UPS papers is increasing every year.
 In 1996, Zurko and Simon introduced the concept of UPS, which was called \textit{user-centered security} in their paper.
 Two pioneering UPS papers were subsequently published in 1999.
 Adams and Sasse advocated that human factors should be considered in the design of security mechanisms~\cite{10.1145/322796.322806}.
-Further, Whitten and Tygar pointed out a lack of good user interface design for security and applied several usability testing approaches with signing and encrypting an email message using PGP 5.0 as a representative case study~\cite{271563}.
+Further, Whitten and Tygar pointed out a lack of good user interface design for security and applied several usability testing approaches with signing and encrypting an email message~\cite{271563}.